thembo-sec/neocities_site/src/posts/2026 Updates.md

 ## Friends

 I consider myself extraordinarily lucky to have the people in my life that I do.
-Plus I'm slowly learning that they like me as a person and not just for my dumb jokes and cunty cheekbones (see that was using irony to diffuse vulnerability).
+Plus I'm slowly learning that they like me as a person and not just for my dumb jokes and cunty cheekbones (see that was using irony to difuse vulnerability).
 It's strange to think of myself as a person people actively enjoy spending time with, but i can't begin to articulate how nice it has been.
 It also serves as a reminder to tell my friends how glad I am to know them, especially ones who i don't see as often as i'd like due to things like distance and time.
 I suspect at least one of my interstate friends reads these, so if you do, I can't wait to give you a hug in August.

 ## Closing thoughts